 Disposable plastic bottles are not only bad for the environment, but they are also suspected to be a risk to our health.

 A recent shift in momentum has seen many people move away from disposable plastic bottles.
-We need to be more responsible as a civilization with what we use.
+This is a smart move — we all need to be more responsible, as a civilization, about the products we use.

-Of course, any steps to reduce the consumption of plastic are positive, but one of the best ways is with a reusable water bottle.
+Of course, any steps taken to reduce the consumption of plastic are positive, but one of the best approaches is to use a reusable water bottle.

-At the end of this article, you will know which bottle is the best for you.
+At the end of this article, you will know which bottle is best for you.

 6 reasons why disposable plastic bottles are a bad choice

-Before we take a closer look at healthy and environment-friendly alternatives, it’s worth taking a closer look at the problems with PET bottles first.
+Before we take a closer look at healthy and environment-friendly alternatives, it’s worth taking a closer look at the problems with PET bottles.

 What exactly are the disadvantages of disposable water bottles?